FAQs for the 2024 Statewide Primaries and Runoffs

 Visit scVOTES.gov and select “Find My Polling Place” under MySCVotes or check with your county voter registration office.

-Your precinct and polling place are also listed on your voter registration card, however, it is possible your polling place may have changed since the card was issued.
+Your precinct and polling place are also listed on your voter registration card; however, it is possible your polling place may have changed since the card was issued.
 Always check your polling place at scVOTES.gov before leaving to vote.

-Polling places will be open 7:00 a.m. to 7:00 p.m.
-As long as you are in line by 7:00 p.m., you will be allowed to vote.
+Polling places are open 7:00 a.m. to 7:00 p.m.
+Anyone in line at 7:00 p.m. will be allowed to vote.

 I saw a candidate/member of candidate’s campaign at my polling place talking to voters.
 Can they do that?